 This process is most effective when started at least one or two years in advance.
 You may want to sell your business much more quickly, but you still want to start this process as early as possible.

 When I was a financial adviser, I’d ask to see an itemized list of all of my client’s monthly expenses.
 The point was to find potential places to save money, which I called “trimming fat.”
-No matter how frugal or disciplined the client was, we always identified unnecessary expenses: magazines they did not read, grocery stores that were too expensive, mutual funds with unnecessarily high expense ratios, etc.

 When you decide to sell your company, the incentives for reporting earnings tend to reverse.
 Think about it this way: if you’re going to own the business next year or three years from now, you want to underreport your current earnings and reduce current tax liabilities.
 When you think you might sell the business next year or three years from now, you want to report as much income as possible to increase your valuation.

+Consider an aggressive sales campaign in the 12 to 24 months before putting your business on the market.
 The key is to do this without incurring a lot of new costs.
-On the other hand, however, a buyer who conducts due diligence may notice such sales and interpret them as tactics designed for the purpose of making the business look better.
+On the other hand, however, a buyer who conducts due diligence may notice such sales and interpret them as tactics designed to make the business look better.
+Maybe your accounts receivable are a little older and, with a little focus, can be brought current.

 Identifying these areas of improvement and successfully cleaning up your earnings and expenses requires that you prepare your balance sheet early and communicate with your accountant about what a buyer may notice that you may not.

 Michele has been a director with Financial Poise since 2012.
+Share this page: